Robert-96/altwalker-petclinic-example/README.md

 ## Overview

-This repository contains a Model-Based Testing (MBT) example for [AltWalker](), based on the "famous" [PetClinic](https://github.com/spring-projects/spring-petclinic) web application.
+This repository contains a Model-Based Testing (MBT) example for [AltWalker](https://altwalker.github.io/altwalker/), based on the "famous" [PetClinic](https://github.com/spring-projects/spring-petclinic) web application.
 This tutorial is essentially a Python port of a [Java example](https://github.com/GraphWalker/graphwalker-example/tree/master/java-petclinic) originally created for GraphWalker, with some adaptations and cleanup.
 You can find some information about the models in the [GraphWalker documentation](https://github.com/GraphWalker/graphwalker-project/wiki/PetClinic).

 ## Pre-requisites

 - Python3
 - Firefox (or other browser)
-- PetClinic

 ## Setup